opensussex/skin-previewer/README.md

 This preview is not "True" - as we use the right arm for both left and right and just flip.

 BUT it's enough for what we need.

+To create a minetest skin and preview just run `php create_preview.php Dude.png` for example.